zhldemo/vlinkdemo-1/README.md

 * Fancy layout

 ## Install instruction
-1.You must have Node.js installed on your computer.
+* You must have Node.js installed on your computer.

-2.Unzip the vlinkdemo.zip and you will see the folder tfdemo.
+* Unzip the tfdemo.zip and you will see the folder tfdemo.

-3.In the terminal, go to the tfdemo folder and run `npm install`.
+* In the terminal, go to the tfdemo folder and run `npm install`.

-4.Then, run `node index.js` .
+* Then, run `node index.js` .

-5.In the browser’s address, input http://localhost:8000/ and you will see it.
+* In the browser’s address, input http://localhost:5000/ and you will see it.